 German business sentiment surges to highest in 16 months

-"The German economy moved up a gear," Ifo economist Kai Carstensen said in a statement.
+"The German economy moved up a gear," said Ifo economist Kai Carstensen.
 "Companies are more satisfied with their current business situation.
 Their optimism regarding future business developments - although slightly cautious - also grew."